hacomono-lib/nuxt-typed-openapi/README.md

 - Utilizes `openapi-typescript` to dynamically generate type-safe API calls for Nuxt.js 3 from external OpenAPI schemas.
 - Ensure a seamless and type-checked integration with external APIs, leveraging the power of OpenAPI-to-TypeScript conversion.
 - Streamline your development process by auto-binding API responses to their respective types, eliminating manual type definitions.
+- Only overrides TypeScript types, resulting in an extremely minimal impact on bundle size.

 ## Quick Setup